In order to understand the Return of Title IV funds policy, it is important to understand some definitions:

 A W grade will be printed on the academic transcript, the student is charged for the class and the financial aid is affected by a withdrawal as a class attempted but not successfully completed.

-A student who chooses to withdraw from all classes in a particular semester must complete the appropriate form with the Registrar's Office and must meet with personnel within their academic department and Student Financial Services.
+A student who chooses to withdraw from all classes in a particular semester must complete the appropriate form with the Center for Student Success and must meet with personnel within their academic department and Student Financial Services.

 - For students enrolled in quarter classes, the calendar used for the Return of Title IV funds calculation is the semester calendar.